 In rarer cases, the reverse can work sometimes too: if a slope is nearly always in the shade then the top layer of snow might not have been through the freeze-thaw cycle that tends to generate icy conditions.

 Use your own judgement but pick the conditions that seem a bit more forgiving if you want to avoid the really icy stuff.

 Grandmaster Ice is unquestionably one of the best teachers on the mountain.
 He can teach us better balance and control – and improve our fundamental skills and technique.
 In turn, he makes us a better and wiser rider when we get back on the softer snow.
+All of which is invaluable if you are looking to become a snowboard instructor via one of SnowSkool’s snowboard instructor courses.
 So be patient, relax and enjoy his council so you can appreciate the powder even more afterwards.

 Here’s more about how to snowboard in powder: